-This page is where I come to nourish my mind with favorite quotes, expressions, words, and concepts.
+This page is where I record favorite quotes, expressions, words, and concepts that I learned so as not to forget them.

 ——————————————————————————————————–